Posts

 My development workflow for this site is pretty trivial.
 I run a local Origami dev server via Bun on my laptop and make my edits via Neovim.
 It’s more or less the standard development flow you’d expect of any web-based project.
 All writing on the site is done with the exact same flow.

 I very much treat this site as a testing ground for my learning and therefore generally start using new features as soon as they are newly available in Baseline.
-My readership is generally technical, so they should know how to update their browsers, and I love being on the bleeding edge, so the minor inconvenience of things perhaps not looking quite right to some people is a trade-off I’m willing to make.
+My readership is generally technical, so they should know how to update their browsers; furthermore, I love being on the bleeding edge, so the minor inconvenience of things perhaps not looking quite right to some people is a trade-off I’m willing to make.

 I handle source control via Git with GitHub serving as a repository host.
 In fact, the code for this site is source-available in its entirety if you’d like to have a look.